Docs / Devs / Native Auto-Voting System

 Core services:

-• State engine: pure decision function with deterministic transitions.
+• State engine: pure decision function with deterministic transitions (includes prefs drift + opt-out precedence).

 • Lifecycle worker: periodic job that selects candidates and executes actions.